ashwinsridharan/ashwinsridharan.github.io/index.md

 ## Background
 Being a business technologist, I thrive at the intersection of tech and business and love straddling both worlds.
 I spent the past Summer working with the German software major SAP as a Product Analytics Intern, focussing on their procurement software solution SAP Ariba to generate actionable insights from troves of customer data, inspiring tangible business & customer outcomes. <br>

 Prior to my masters, I was a part of the Advisory arm of the Big 4 firm Ernst & Young (EY) in India, operating in the Financial Services industry.
-As a Consultant, I was constantly challenged with business problems of various shapes and sizes of the EY global clientele, which I unraveled through technology & data and building innovative digital products at scale.
+As a Consultant, I was constantly challenged with business problems of various shapes and sizes of the EY global clientele, which I unraveled through technology & data, building innovative digital products at scale.

 I am really passionate about working and managing projects that fall on the focal point of Business, Data, People and Products.
 Below, I have highlighted some of the projects that I have worked on recently for school.